fdorado985/Checklists-UIKit/README.md

 ## To-Do List Programming

-* [ ] Put a table view on the app’s screen.
+* [x] Put a table view on the app’s screen.
-* [ ] Put data into that table view.
+* [x] Put data into that table view.
-* [ ] Allow the user to tap a row in the table to toggle a checkmark on and off.
+* [x] Allow the user to tap a row in the table to toggle a checkmark on and off.
+* [x] Add a navigation controller to Checklists to allow navigation between screens and add a button to the navigation bar to allow adding new items.
+* [x] Add the ability to delete rows from a list of items presented via a table view.
+* [x] Create a new screen from which you can (eventually) add new to-do items.
+* [ ] Add a static table view cell to the table to display the text field for data entry.
+* [ ] Access the contents of the text field.
+* [ ] Improve the look and functionality of the Add Item screen.